 If you want to create more vibrate patterns, just tap Create New Vibration.

-How to assign a custom vibration to a contact
+How to assign a custom vibration to contact on iPhone

 Now that you have created custom vibrations, you can begin assigning them to your contacts.
 To do this: